Used Ford Kuga review: 2012 to 2019 (Mk2) - Engines, performance and drive

 The Ford Kuga feels more grown-up than most of its rivals.
 Although the Kuga's suspension has been tweaked for comfort rather than outright agility, and its electric power steering is a little lacking in feedback, it's still one of the better cars to drive in its class, resisting lean in corners more than some conventional hatchbacks.

-The Mazda CX-5's better feel through the steering wheel feel makes it an easier car to drive quickly on twisty country roads, although this is largely redressed in the Kuga ST-Line thanks to sports suspension and steering that’s recalibrated for greater feel.
+The Mazda CX-5 has better feel through the steering wheel means it’s better on twisty country roads, although the Kuga ST-Line is better as it has sports suspension and steering that’s recalibrated for greater feel.

-The entry-level 118bhp two-wheel-drive 1.5-litre EcoBoost petrol engine offers a 0-62mph time of 12.6 seconds, which is fine around town but may be a little sluggish for those who spend a lot of time on the motorway.
-The 148bhp version is much better, getting the car from 0-62mph in 9.7 seconds when fitted with a manual gearbox, while not affecting quoted economy figures.
+The entry-level 118bhp two-wheel-drive 1.5-litre EcoBoost petrol engine has a 0-62mph time of 12.6 seconds, which is fine around town but may be a little sluggish for those who spend a lot of time on the motorway.
+The 148bhp version is much better, getting the car from 0-62mph in 9.7 seconds when fitted with a manual gearbox.

-The more powerful four-wheel-drive-only 178bhp petrol, which has been discontinued, came with an automatic gearbox that increased running costs and blunted performance compared to the manual.
+The more powerful four-wheel-drive-only 178bhp petrol came with an automatic gearbox that increased running costs and blunted performance a bit.
 The automatic gearbox is also underwhelming, choosing the wrong gear at inopportune moments.
-The added grip of the four-wheel-drive system doesn't help performance either, with 0-62mph taking 11.4 seconds, the top-of-the-range 4WD petrol is actually slower than the less powerful 2WD model.
+The added grip of the four-wheel-drive system doesn't help performance either, with 0-62mph taking 11.4 seconds, so the top-of-the-range 4WD petrol is actually slower than the less powerful 2WD model.

-The 148bhp 2.0-litre diesel model is available with two-wheel drive in Titanium models and above, with Zetec customers able to choose a 4x4 version, should they wish.
-It’s a quiet cruiser at the legal limit and can manage a 0-62mph of 10.1 seconds.
-This engine feels well capable of propelling a car as bulky as the Kuga, with plenty of power of easy overtaking and confident towing.
-Zetec spec can be chosen with this engine and four-wheel drive which actually reduces the 0-62mph time, but only by a virtually unnoticeable two tenths of a second.
+The 148bhp 2.0-litre diesel model is available with two-wheel drive and four-wheel drive.
+It’s a quiet cruiser at the legal limit and can manage 0-62mph in 10.1 seconds.
+This engine is punchy, with plenty of power for easy overtaking and confident towing.

 Like the petrol engines, the top-of-the-range diesel comes with four-wheel drive only, but gets from 0-62mph in 9.2 seconds in manual form.
 Both diesels can be specified with Ford's Powershift dual-clutch automatic gearbox, but it's too hesitant when shifting manually and slightly slower with a 0-62mph time of 10.0 seconds.